 Citation: Hassoun, N., Conklin, S., Nekrasov, M., & West, J. “The Past 110 Years: Historical Data on the Underrepresentation of Women in Philosophy Journals.”
 Ethics (Forthcoming).

 I was hired as the Interim CEO of a small tech startup that is developing a cloud-based SaaS platform employing a predictive algorithm (using a machine learning approach) for preventing baggage mishandling during airline transit.
-United Airlines has funded our project, which aims to use accessible and bias-free technology to improve the human experience of travel.
+A major airline has funded our project, which aims to use accessible and bias-free technology to improve the human experience of travel.
 As the CEO, my mission is to promote an organizational culture of ethical entrepreneurship.
 I collaborate closely with a diverse team of PhDs with backgrounds in data science and engineering.
 My plan is to see this company, AviAI Inc., through the 2021-2022 accelerator cycle before returning to academia in Fall 2022.

 For the 2020 Winter Quarter, Michael Nekrasov (CS, PhD) and I co-taught a five week course, titled Computer Ethics: Reshaping Society Through Technology, in collaboration with the School for Scientific Thought (SST).